Helen shares what it was like leaving an aged care facility and moving into her new apartment

 Video 2 – What supported you to move

 Please note: The Housing Matching Service is no longer available.
-If you are a young person living in residential aged care and require assistance, please see our RAC Services page.
+If you are a young person living in residential aged care and require assistance, please see our other helpful resources.

 A text transcript for this video can be found here.